What is editorial photography?

 Technical photographers will often charge an hourly rate with all images supplied, as opposed to creative photographers who charge by the assignment and may license each individual image.

-How long should a photography session last?
+How long does a photography session take?

 Often client’s who are new to the industry ask this question as a way of comparing value between photographers, however in actual fact, it has little relevance.